At a Glance

 Understand the Role: Read the job description thoroughly to understand the expectations for the Lecturer in Operational Research position.
 Pay attention to the specific modules you will be teaching and the skills required.

-Tailor Your CV: Customise your CV to highlight relevant experience and qualifications that align with the role.
-Emphasise your teaching experience, particularly in Operational Research or related fields, and any relevant academic achievements.
+Tailor Your CV: Customise your CV to highlight relevant experience and qualifications that align with the job requirements.
+Emphasise your teaching experience, especially in Operational Research or related fields.

 Craft a Compelling Cover Letter: Write a cover letter that addresses each criterion mentioned in the job description.
-Use clear headings for each criterion and provide specific examples of how your experience meets these requirements.
-Show your passion for education and student development.
+Use clear headings for each criterion and provide specific examples of how you meet them, showcasing your passion for education and student development.

-Prepare References: Select two referees who can speak to your teaching abilities and professional conduct.
-Ensure they are aware they may be contacted and provide their up-to-date contact information in your application.
+Prepare References: Select two referees who can vouch for your teaching abilities and professional conduct.
+Ensure they are aware they may be contacted and can provide relevant insights into your skills and experiences.

 How to prepare for a job interview at Placed